 A Passage To India is a 1924 novel by English author E.M.
 Forster.
 He based it on his own experiences in the subcontinent, and nicked the title from Walt Whitman’s 1870 poem “Passage to India” (published in his Leaves of Grass collection).
 The novel won the 1924 James Tait Black Memorial Prize for fiction, and has since been named in multiple “top 100 books written in English” lists.
-That’s how it ended up on The List, as a matter of fact!
+That’s how it ended up on my reading list, as a matter of fact!

 Going in, I knew shamefully little about the British Raj.
 If you’re in the same boat, don’t worry, I’m here to break it down for you.
 The British Raj is the name given to the rule by the British Crown in India, which lasted from 1858 through to 1947.
 A Passage To India required quite a bit of Googling, because I was completely unfamiliar with the language and customs of that period.
 If you’re considering reading this one, brushing up on some background knowledge beforehand will greatly enhance your understanding, so fire up Wikipedia and get down to business!

 The story begins with Adela Quested, a young British school teacher.
 She arrives in Chandrapore (a fictional Indian city where the majority of the action happens), accompanied by her friend Mrs Moore.
 Adela has come to India to decide whether she wants to marry Mrs Moore’s son, Ronny Heaslop (yes, you had to travel half-way around the world to find a husband in the days before Tinder).

 An English bloke, Cyril Fielding, hosts a party shortly after her arrival, and there she and Mrs Moore meet Dr Aziz – and he’s pretty much the main man of the story from then on.
 He makes a (totally empty) offer to host them on an outing to the Marabar Caves, but the silly ladies actually take him up on it, so he’s totally screwed.